 Does this tumbler have a Lead sealing dot on the bottom?

-This tumbler appears to be of the same type of construction as many other insulated stainless steel tumblers and water bottles that I have tested that have a stainless end-cap on the bottom.
-In many cases for products like this, under the bottom cap (when it is comes off- whether intentionally or accidentally), there is a lead sealing dot used to create the vacuum seal which generates the insulating property of the product.
+This tumbler appears to be of the same type of construction as many other insulated stainless steel tumblers and water bottles I have tested that have a stainless end cap on the bottom.
+In many cases for products like this, under the bottom cap (when it comes off — whether intentionally or accidentally), there is a Lead sealing dot used to create the vacuum seal, which generates the insulating property of the product.

-I do not do destructive testing (I do not take items apart when I test them.)
-This is a newly purchased/unused product and the bottom cap was not coming off in any way when I received it, so I cannot confirm whether or not there may be a leaded sealing dot under this bottle’s bottom cap.
+Most of the items that we report on here on the Lead Safe Mama website are sent in by our readers (members of the Lead Safe Mama community) for testing.
+As a result I do not do destructive testing (I do not destroy or take items apart in order to test them).
+This particular pink Yeti tumbler was sent in by a reader as a newly purchased/ unused product, and the bottom cap was not coming off in any way when I received it, so I was not able to confirm (at the time of testing) whether or not there may be a Leaded sealing dot under this bottle’s bottom cap.

 Continue scrolling for exact XRF test results and more images.

-To see more travel cups I have tested, Click HERE.
+To see more travel cups that have been tested by Lead Safe Mama, LLC — click HERE.

 Continue scrolling for exact XRF test results and more images.